-Anders Trentemøller has become one of the most respected names in cutting edge electronic music in the last few years.
+Anders Trentemøller has become one of the most respected names in cutting edge electronic music.
 His rise to notoriety was sparked by his early, techy releases for Poker Flat and Audiomatique and has since gone on to stellar highs with his own personal take on the genre, spanning, pop, rock, indie and classical.
 His debut album 'The Last Resort‘ was released in 2006 to much international acclaim, and the producer also began to become an in-demand remixer in the house and techno world.

 Now this special double CD and double vinyl release celebrates some of the producer’s favourite remixes he completed for other artists, and also some of his personal picks where other musicians have reworked his music.
 With over 20 super-slick productions to choose from, this is a real treat for any Trentemøller fan, or indeed a great introduction into his sound.
 From crisp electronic beats, to atmospheric and filmic moments, to heavy post-rock mutations and beyond.
 This sheer variety in store here is testament to the talent and musical vision of Anders Trentemøller.

-All the reworked tracks are taken from last year’s 'Into The Great Wide Yonder‘ album, which fused melancholic, emotional melodies with a more indie/electro-rock studio focus.
+All the reworked tracks are taken from 2010's 'Into The Great Wide Yonder' album, which fused melancholic, emotional melodies with a more indie/electro-rock studio focus.

 ‘Tide’ flows in as three different versions: Efterklang‘s beautiful new remix, alongside Trentemøller’s ‘Alternative Instrumental Version’ and the inimitable Berlin-based bad-boys Modeselektor remixed 'Tide‘ in their 'Last Remix Ever‘... and it’s a dirty ride with plenty of lo-fi synths fusing with high end production in a rolling melancholic electronic story.